KDE/kde-builder/doc/configuration/conf-options-table.md

 global for other buildsystems.

-Use this option to specify what flags to pass to ./configure when creating the build system for the module.
+Use this option to specify what flags to pass to ./configure when creating the build system for the project.
 When this is used as a global option, it is applied to all projects that this script builds.

 To change configuration settings for KDE projects, see [cmake-options](#conf-cmake-options).